-Fun: function over which to fold valuesInit: the initial value of the fold accumulatorMapOrIterator: the map or map iterator over which to fold returns: the result of folding over all elements of the supplied map.
+$\texttt{Fun: function over which to fold values \texttt{MapOrIterator: the map or map iterator over which to fold}}$ returns: the result of folding over all elements of the supplied map.

 Fold over the entries in a map.

 This function takes a function used to fold over all entries in a map and an initial accumulator value to use as the value supplied to the first entry in the map.